lgarron/readme-cli-help/README.md

 ## Example

-The following is a block itself generated using `readme-cli-help`:
+The following is a help code block itself generated using `readme-cli-help`:

 ````text help
 Usage: readme-cli-help check [--config-path CONFIG_PATH]